 Although some of this fancy entrance appears to be masonry block, it is made entirely from wood with great detail.
 Look closely at what appears to be stone blocks and there are nail holes and cracks in the weathered wood.
 The larger quoins are wood and the blocks have been simulated by chamfered boards.
 It was an inexpensive way to get a good appearance and some stateliness.
 Funny, for all the Victorian design elaboration, the finishing touch was a simple white porcelain doorknob.
 I chalk that up to the penny-wise practicality of the farmers who made up this congregation.

 This building was found by accident while cruising the back roads and farmland with my friend and sidekick Bobby.
 Being a photographic no-brainer, we turned around right away to go back and shoot the place.
 I love the symmetry and faded-out color of this old place with the fantastic weathering that only time gives.

 Location: Rainsburg, Bedford County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Power Down #13673